autocore-ai/AutowareAuto/src/localization/design/localization-design.md

 using GPS with IMU).
 Alternatively, dead reckoning can be implemented as a part of motion estimation (i.e. as a part of the temporal prediction step).

-### Motion Control

-Given a trajectory, and a current state, a motion controller produces a control command which bounds the error of subsequent states with respect to the reference trajectory.

-At each iteration, a state which denotes where the vehicle is with respect to the reference trajectory must be provided.
-The results of localization can be used to populate the state, or transform the state into a coordinate frame that is compatible with the reference trajectory.

-In this context, robust control may benefit from the addition of uncertainty parameters.

-### Motion Planning

-Given a current state, a target state, obstacles, and a drivable space, a motion planner generates a trajectory that is compatible with the current state, stays within the drivable space, does not collide with obstacles, and makes progress towards the target state.

-The results of localization may be used to implicitly generate the current state, and it may be used to ensure that all of the inputs to a motion planner are in a compatible coordinate frame.

-Similarly, robust planning algorithms may benefit from the addition of uncertainty parameters.

-### Behavior Planning

-A behavior planner generally sets up a motion planning problem based on the current pose, the local road network, and obstacles within or near the region of interest.

-A behavior planner may not need a full fidelity representation of the vehicle's state, but it will need transforms such that all inputs to this component are in compatible coordinate frames.

-### Global planning

-A global planner computes a sequence of lanelet sets which can bring the ego vehicle from it's current pose in the world to a target pose.

-A global planner would only need a coarse representation of the vehicle's state (i.e. position, heading, velocity).
-The localization component would need to provide a pose in a coordinate frame that is compatible with the world frame.

-### Object Tracking / Occupancy Mapping / Scene Understanding

-Object tracking, occupancy mapping, and scene understanding algorithms generally follow similar patterns.
-These algorithms involve receiving observations via (processed) sensor input, and use these observations to update a posterior state estimate of some world property.

-Fundamentally, this involves making sure the state of the algorithm is in a consistent coordinate frame as the observation.
-As an example, this would involve ensuring that a transform exists between the ego, or base link coordinate frame which objects are observed in, and some inertial coordinate frame, for example a map frame, which object tracks are stored in.

 ## Concrete Use Case